North Lincolnshire Council is registered with the Information Commissioner (ICO) as a Data Controller. This is a legal requirement.

 The lawful basis for processing your personal information

-The lawful basis for processing your personal information must be identified under GDPR.
-Generally, the lawful basis for processing will be one of the conditions set out in Articles 6 of the GDPR and also Article 9 where special categories of personal data are being processed.
+The lawful basis for processing your personal information must be identified under the UK GDPR.
+Generally, the lawful basis for processing will be one of the conditions set out in Articles 6 of the UK GDPR and also Article 9 where special categories of personal data are being processed.
 The lawful bases are as follows:

 - Performance of a contract